cmcskimming/light/docs/api/datatypes/generics/cached.md

 # Cached

-In light, you can use luau [arrays](./tables/arr.md), [maps](./tables/map.md), and [structs](./tables/struct.md) to define a message [Datatype](../index.md).
+In light, [you can use lua table syntax](./tables/index.md) to represent a [Datatype](../index.md#what-is-a-datatype), and it'll be converted automatically when you use it in a Message.

-This API exists to cache the result of a [Datatype](../index.md).
-This will internally turn it into a numeric ID if it isn't one already, rendering it unusable for anything other than ser/des and messages.
-Messages cache their [Datatypes](../index.md) automatically, but this can be useful in conjunction with other features like [Computed Datatypes](./computed.md).
+This API exists to manually cache the result of a [Datatype](../index.md#what-is-a-datatype).
+This will internally turn it into a numeric
+ID if it isn't one already, rendering it unusable for anything other than ser/des and messages.
+Messages cache their [Datatypes](../index.md#what-is-a-datatype) automatically, but this can be useful in conjunction with other features like [Computed Datatypes](./computed.md).

-## `#!luau function light.cached`
+## `#!luau function light.datatypes.cached`

 ```luau title='<!-- client --> <!-- server --> <!-- shared --> <!-- sync -->'
 function cached<T>(